SonahLab/twitch-chat-hit-counter/course-material/MODULE_2.md

 > `application.yml` ─ our service's property file<br>
 > `KafkaConfig.java` ─ Configuration class to store our Kafka related Beans<br>
 > `GreetingEvent.java` ─ data model to encapsulate a simple greeting.<br>
+> `AbstractEventConsumer.java` ─ the abstract class that defines the way all event consumers should act.<br>
 > `GreetingEventConsumer.java` ─ the class that subscribes to our `greeting_event` kafka topics to read `GreetingEvent` objects

 ### Task 1: Kafka Consumer Beans